Skip to main content

 Access of super_root Functions

-As the super_root functions aren't intended for use by normal users of admins, they do not have an implementation in the client or CLI.
-They can be accessed from the core or the :ref:vo-rest-api, however the latter will require the VO endpoint to be added to the aliases file used when setting up the server as it is disabled by default.
+The super_root functions can be accessed from the core or the :ref:vo-rest-api.
+Access to the functions through the API will require the VO endpoint to be added to the endpoints list used when setting up the server as it is disabled by default.

 Starting a M-VO Instance